 Address: 4730 Crystal Springs Dr., Los Angeles, CA 90027

-If you want to see the Hollywood Sign up close, head to Griffith Park where you can access it via several hiking trails.
-This is also the location of the Los Angeles Zoo and Botanical Gardens, the Griffith Observatory, and three separate train rides for little ones.
+If you want to see the Hollywood Sign up close, head to Griffith Park where several hiking trails lead you to it.
+The Los Angeles Zoo and Botanical Gardens, the Griffith Observatory with its Planetarium, and three separate train rides for little ones are also located here.

 Griffith Park Pony Rides is a highlight for many families visiting this area.
-For $5, your child can ride a pony, and this attraction has varying speeds of ponies available for those who want to go just a little more quickly.
+For $5, your child can ride a pony.
+This attraction has varying speeds of ponies available for those who want to go just a little more quickly.

-Pro tip: You may need more than one day at Griffith Park if you want to do all that it offers.
-You can also book a variety of Griffith Park tours.
+Pro tip: You may need more than one day at Griffith Park if you want to experience all that it offers.
+Also, take a look at the variety of Griffith Park tours.

 4. La Brea Tar Pits

 Address: 5801 Wilshire Blvd, Los Angeles, CA 90036